dogweather/forkful/content/en/php/strings/extracting-substrings.md

 weight: 6
 ---

-## What & Why?
-Extracting substrings means pulling specific portions from a string.
-Programmers do it to process or manipulate data, like fetching a username from an email address or a file extension from a filename.

 ## How to:
 PHP offers several functions to extract substrings.
 Let's check out `substr`, `mb_substr`, and `strstr`.